Divine retribution: Buddhism

 The concept of divine retribution is resolutely denied in Buddhism.
 Gautama Buddha did not endorse belief in a creator deity, refused to express any views on creation and stated that questions on the origin of the world are worthless.
 The non-adherence to the notion of an omnipotent creator deity or a prime mover is seen by many as a key distinction between Buddhism and other religions, though precise beliefs vary widely from sect to sect and "Buddhism" should not be taken as a single, holistic religious concept.

 Buddhists do accept the existence of beings in higher realms (see Buddhist cosmology), known as devas, but they, like humans, are said to be suffering in samsara, and are not necessarily wiser than us.
 The Buddha is often portrayed as a teacher of the gods, and superior to them.
 Despite this, there are believed to be enlightened devas.
 But since there may also be unenlightened devas, there also may be godlike beings who engage in retributive acts, but if they do so, then they do so out of their own ignorance of a greater truth.

 Despite this nontheism, Buddhism nevertheless fully accepts the theory of karma, which posits punishment-like effects, such as rebirths in realms of torment, as an invariable consequence of wrongful actions.
 Unlike in most Abrahamic monotheistic religions, these effects are not eternal, though they can last for a very long time.
 Even theistic religions do not necessarily see such effects as "punishment" imposed by a higher authority, rather than natural consequences of wrongful action.

-Judaism and Christianity
+Abrahamic Religions

 "The wrath of God", an anthropomorphic expression for the attitude which some believe God has towards sin, is mentioned many times in the Bible.

 Hebrew Bible

-Divine retribution is often portrayed in the Tanak or Old Testament.
+Divine retribution is often portrayed in the Tanakh or Old Testament.